vproc/vicuna/demo/README.md

 to create a constraint file (`*.xdc` file) which specifies the pin connections of your board.
-Edit one of the existing `*.xdc` files in this directory and replace pin numbers, pin I/O standards, the clock period, and the configuration values with those required for your board.
+Edit one of the existing `*.xdc` files in this directory and replace pin numbers, pin I/O standards, the clock period, and the configuration voltage values with those required for your board.
 Invoking the `Makefile` for a new board requires the part name and information about the clock.
-The variable `PART` is used to specify the part that shall be used by Vivado.  `CLK_PER` specifies the clock period of the reference clock in nanoseconds and `DIFF_CLK` indicates whether the clock is differential or single-ended.
+The variable `PART` is used to specify the part that shall be used by Vivado.
+`CLK_PER` specifies the clock period of the reference clock in nanoseconds and `DIFF_CLK` indicates whether the clock is differential or single-ended.
 For instance, after creating a constraint file called `board.xdc` for your new board which uses part `xc7a200tsbg484-1` and has a single-ended reference clock with a period of 50 ns, you may use following command to create a Vivado project for that board:
 ```
 make RAM_FILE=test.vmem BOARD=board PART=xc7a200tsbg484-1 CLK_PER=50 DIFF_CLK=0
 ```